leo-bauer/personal_website2/publications.md

 ### Works in Progress

-1. "Rebel-Civilian Social Ties and Their Effects on Violence Against Civilians in Civil War."
+1. "Presenting the Updated Non-State Actor Dataset."
+With David Cunningham, Olivia Bauer, Kristian Skrede Gleditsch and Idean Salehyan.
 2026.
-Early draft.
+Under review.

-2. "Innovating the Measurement of Violence Against Civilians in Civil War: Evidence on Territorial Control."
+2. "Rebel-Civilian Social Ties and Their Effects on Violence Against Civilians in Civil War."
 2026.
-Working paper.
+Early draft.

-3. "Presenting the Updated Non-State Actor Dataset."
-With David Cunningham, Olivia Bauer, Kristian Skrede Gleditsch and Idean Salehyan.
+3. "Innovating the Measurement of Violence Against Civilians in Civil War: Evidence on Territorial Control."
 2026.
 Working paper.

 4. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
 2025.
 Early draft.